jsiriwardhana/CatRescue/README.md

 What is needed
 ------
-A Front Page slider
+1.A Front Page slider

+2.About us page

-About us page
+3.Contact us page with contact form & google map integration

-Contact us page with contact form & google map integration Cats Profiles page to display all cats that are available for adoption
+4.Cats Profiles page to display all cats that are available for adoption